BareBones-RPG/BareBones-RPG.github.io/README.md

 ### For Dice Enthusiasts (Dice Goblins) with a Three-sided Die (1d3):

-Use a three-sided die (1d3) for a straight roll down in order for **Might, Mobility, Insight, Grit, and Essence.**
+Use a three-sided die (1d3) for a straight roll down in order for **Might, Mobility, Insight, Grit, and WILLPOWER.**
 > **Example:** Roll the three-sided die five times, assigning each result in order to the corresponding stat.

 - [Back to Table of Content](#table-of-content)